10-301 + 10-601, Fall 2023

 Here are some important notes regarding grading of these polls:

-Your submission of the exit polls counts towards your participation grade.
-There will be one after each homework assignment and one for each exam; these will be released alongside the corresponding homework assignment or the day after the corresponding exam.
-You will receive full credit for any exit poll filled in within one week of its release on Piazza.
+Your submission of our various exit polls will also count towards your participation grade.
+There will be one exit poll for each homework assignment and one for each exam; these will be released alongside the corresponding homework assignment or the day after the corresponding exam.
+You will receive full credit for any exit poll filled in within one week of the homework assignment due date or exam date.

 Practice Problems are optional.
 These problems will be released as a PDF.
 We will include the solutions for them as well.
 Some of these problems are exam-style and some are homework-style.
 The latter type are longer in form than we would typically include on an exam, but are still good practice.